Weather in Ilagan City, Isabela, Philippines

 Learning the Spanish language

-It was June 9, 2018 that I am able to secure my slot for the Spanish class at Hola Amigos.
+It was on June 9, 2018 that I am able to secure my slot for the Spanish class at Hola Amigos.
 The branch is located in Boni, Mandaluyong City along with other branches which are located in Quezon Avenue in Quezon City and Alabang in Muntinlupa City.

 The class was very extensive study of the Spanish language for one month.
 We started our class last June 11, 2018 and everyone successfully graduated the course last July 6, 2018.
 There were eight of us who are hopeful to land a job in a bilingual call center here in the Philippines.
 The course covered levels 1 to 4 which is enough to be fluent and be knowledgeable in the Spanish language.
 Everyone of us are entitled for free review classes every Saturday after graduation.